 The Audit Committee has three members, all of whom have been determined by the Board to be independent pursuant to SEC rules and the listing standards of Nasdaq, as well as Teradyne's independence standards.
 In addition, the Board determined that each member of the Audit Committee is financially literate and an "audit committee financial expert" as defined in the rules and regulations promulgated by the SEC.
+The Board has determined that Ms. Johnson's simultaneous service on three additional audit committees does not impair her ability to effectively serve on Teradyne's Audit Committee.
 The Audit Committee's oversight responsibilities, described in greater detail in its charter, include, among other things:

-- overseeing matters relating to the financial disclosure and reporting process, including the system of internal controls; - reviewing the internal audit function and annual internal audit plan; - supervising compliance with legal and regulatory requirements; - reviewing and approving the appointment, compensation, activities, and independence of the independent registered public accounting firm including the selection of the lead audit partner who is rotated every 5 years; and - conducting a financial risk assessment.
+- overseeing matters relating to the financial disclosure and reporting process, including the system of internal controls; - reviewing the internal audit function and annual internal audit plan; - supervising compliance with legal and regulatory requirements; - reviewing and approving the appointment, compensation, activities, and independence of the independent registered public accounting firm including the selection of the lead audit partner who is rotated every 5 years; and - · conducting a financial risk assessment.

-The Audit Committee met eleven times during 2018.
-The responsibilities of the Audit Committee and its activities during 2018 are more fully described in the Audit Committee Report contained in this proxy statement.
+The Audit Committee met ten times during 2019.
+The responsibilities of the Audit Committee and its activities during 2019 are more fully described in the Audit Committee Report contained in this proxy statement.